UPPMAX/R-matlab-julia-HPC/docs/preparations.rst

    - When logging in to UPPMAX the first time in ThinLinc, choose XFCE desktop.
    - On HPC2N, you will use the MATE desktop as default.
-   - Whe logging in to LUNARC the first time in ThinLinc, choose GNOME Classis Desktop.
+   - When logging in to LUNARC the first time in ThinLinc, choose GNOME Classics Desktop.
    - On NSC you will use XFCE desktop as default.

 .. warning::